 Crews on lookout for pets in Florida condo building collapse

+MIAMI (AP) — It was a small moment of hope amid all the pain and devastation: a cat on Saturday was seen wandering a lower floor of the remaining flank of a 12-story condominium complex that partly collapsed near Miami.

+Crews hoped to place a trap on the balcony so that the feline can be rescued.
+It could not be immediately determined whether the animal belonged to any of the building’s evacuated residents.

-MIAMI (AP) — As crews continued to search for victims within the rubble of the collapsed 12-story condominium complex near Miami, officials reassured families that they were also on the lookout for their cherished pets.
+As crews prepare to demolish the still-standing portion of Champlain Tower South, officials had reassured families Saturday that they had done their best to look for their missing cherished pets.

+Miami-Dade County Assistant Fire Chief Raide Jadallah interrupted a family briefing Saturday afternoon to share the news on a day that saw the death toll rise to 24.

+“So apparently there’s a cat now that may have gone out and gotten onto a balcony," he said.

+The news, presumably originating from demolition crews preparing the building for detonation, brought murmurs of apparent excitement.
+“Hold on,” Jadallah told the crowd, “I haven’t spoken to the cat yet."

-Miami-Dade Mayor Daniella Levine Cava said Saturday that at least three sweeps have been conducted, some by camera, at a portion of the complex still standing — and that no animals have been found.
+Earlier Saturday, Miami-Dade Mayor Daniella Levine Cava said that at least three sweeps for pets had been conducted, some by camera, at a portion of the complex still standing — and that no animals have been found.

 “I very much understand that pets are part of people’s families,” the mayor said, noting that she, too, has been a pet owner.
 “My heart goes out to those who fear for their animals, and I just want you to know that additional efforts have been made and are being made.”

-A flank of Champlain Tower South remains mostly intact, but officials said they would demolish the remaining structure as soon as Sunday — ahead of incoming Tropical Storm Elsa that could put the building precariously at risk of collapsing on its own.
+A portion of Champlain Tower South remains mostly intact, but officials said they would demolish the remaining structure no earlier than Monday — ahead of incoming Tropical Storm Elsa that could put the building precariously at risk of collapsing on its own.

 Cava said she informed a contractor of possible locations of missing pets.
 “They’re aware and doing everything that they might do just to make an additional search,” she said.